Sit-up

 The sit-up is an abdominal endurance training exercise to strengthen, tighten and tone the abdominal muscles.
-It is similar to a curl-up (that targets the rectus abdominis and also works the external and internal obliques), but sit-ups have a fuller range of motion and condition additional muscles.
+It is similar to the curl-up (that targets the rectus abdominis and also works the external and internal obliques), but sit-ups have a fuller range of motion and condition additional muscles.

 Form

 Sit-ups begin with the practicing individual lying with their back on the floor.
 Typically, this is done with the arms across the chest or hands behind the head.
 The knees and toes are bent to reduce stress on the back muscles and spine.
 Both the upper and lower vertebrae are elevated from the floor until everything superior to the buttocks is not touching the ground.
 Some argue that sit-ups can be dangerous due to high compressive lumbar load and may be replaced with the crunch in exercise programs.
 Performing alternative abdominal exercises to sit-ups actually increases the ability to do sit-ups.

-Performing sit-ups do not cause the spot reduction of fat at the waist.
+Sit-ups do not cause the spot reduction of fat at the waist.

 Gaining a "six pack" requires both abdominal muscle hypertrophy training and fat loss over the abdomen—which can only be done by losing fat from the body as a whole.